 Are there any alternatives to a total hip replacement?

-- Simple painkillers such as paracetamol and anti-inflammatory painkillers such as ibuprofen can help control the pain.
+- Standard painkillers such as paracetamol and anti-inflammatory painkillers such as ibuprofen can help control the pain.

-- Supplements to your diet may also help relieve your symptoms (check with your doctor before you take supplements).
+- Supplements to your diet may also help relieve your symptoms (you should always check with your doctor before you take supplements).

 - Using a walking stick can make walking easier, as can a small shoe-raise.